-Building on recent work in Leung (2016), this paper takes a uniquely different approach to the identification of the effect of Medicaid generosity on household income and uncovers definitive evidence of a kink in the relationship between household income and state per-capita income relative to the nation (RPCI).
-The location of that kink closely aligns with a known kink in the FMAP-RPCI relationship.
+This paper takes a uniquely different approach to the identification of the effect of Medicaid generosity on household income and, using a novel RKD approach, uncovers definitive evidence of a kink in the relationship between household income and state PCPI ratio relative to the nation.
+The location of that kink closely aligns with a known kink in the FMAP-state PCPI ratio relationship.
 If FMAP is a valid proxy for Medicaid generosity, the close alignment of the two kinks suggests a potential link between Medicaid generosity and household income.
-The RKD estimates of the impact of FMAP on household income is more pronounced at the lower end of the household income distribution and on household income of female heads.